jamesdigid/ArchOS/README.md

 # DeveloperWood - Release

-First release will be built on top of "Developer-Oriented-Design" needs, and generally open source.
+First release will be built around "Developer-Oriented-Design" needs, and generally open source.
 I dont intend to push the latest code up to GitHub until I reach a certain amount of contributors to help move it forward.
 Projects such as these seem to stagnate to a halt unless contributors are involved and share the vision.
 If that's you, then let me know.

 # Contribute